r3sist-uniq/faketorio/README.md

 Here is a small (dumb) python script which acts like a fake server.
 All it does it pushes and pulls from a remote git repository.

-Basically, you host, play together with your friend, save your world, and your friend will automatically find the newly saved world their computer.
+Basically, you host, play together with your friend, save your world, and your friend will automatically find the newly saved world on their computer.
+How?
+See below

 You can build this as an .exe (through pyinstaller) , and run it as a background process.
 Meaning, it will keep running in the background without you knowing.